learn-co-curriculum/angular-what-is-a-controller-readme/README.md

 ```

 It's important that we initiated our controller inside our initiated module `app` because our controller is assigned to the module `app`.
 If we tried to use it in a different module, we'd get an error.
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/angular-what-is-a-controller-readme' title='angular-what-is-a-controller-readme'>angular-what-is-a-controller-readme</a> on Learn.co and start learning to code for free.</p>